hapax/hapax.github.io/assets/chuzenji.md

 muttering apologies, but not without suppressing a smile of her own.
 Disorder is also the condition for life.

-There is more to life than the sliver of phase space, the island of order in a sea of chaos.
+Life is perhaps more than an island of order in a sea of chaos.
 Jeremy England, a brilliant young physicist at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the